 ALL COVID-19 UPDATES

-Office door locked - I will open for scheduled appointments.
+AOR/MLS Office door is locked - I am working remotely and will open for scheduled appointments.

 ZOOM online membership meeting once a month at 9:30 am.

 SCRAR private member group on Facebook.
 Click here.

 The Fair Housing and 1031 continuing education courses are postponed until June/July - unless prohibited.

 SCRAR MLS put out a memo regarding special requirements for input of listings that allows a SELLER to direct his Broker to withdraw a listing due to COVID-19 concerns - or - put special showing remarks in the PUBLIC remarks to alert Brokers and Buyers of no-showings until a specific date.

 April 14 - SCRMLS adopted the MLS Clear Cooperation policy with an implementation date of Monday, April 27, 2020.

 April 27 - SCRMLS implemented the MLS Clear Cooperation policy and published a new "Effective Date" definition along with two new MLS waiver forms.

 May 1 - An accurate census is critical because the data is used to determine the distribution of federal dollars and political representation for the next ten years.
 Grant County received money through federal programs which benefit the community from health care, to nutrition, to education, to housing, to jobs, and more. https://grantcountycensus.com